thehapadev/awesome-women-web3/README.md

 Contributions welcome!
 Read the [contribution guidelines](contributing.md) first.

-Note: if you're new to Github or contributing, and would like to nominate a dev, please ping @thehapadev on twitter or email info@riessdesigns.com
+Note: if you're new to Github and contributing - and would like to nominate a dev, please ping [@thehapadev] (https://twitter.com/thehapadev) on twitter or email info@riessdesigns.com